 Each of the scenarios listed above result in additional time and money required by the client and audit team.
 On the other hand, if the planning phase of an audit is completed thoroughly, it will most likely result in gained efficiencies, less time, and less money.

 ABOUT THE AUTHOR

-Aimee Trumbull is a Senior Accountant at Lutz with over four years of assurance experience.
+Aimee Trumbull is an Audit Manager at Lutz with over five years of assurance experience.
 She is responsible for providing assurance and consulting services to clients with a focus on the agriculture, real estate, services and manufacturing industries.
 In addition, she assists with transaction advisory services.

 AREAS OF FOCUS

 - Manufacturing Industry